|Charter Members of Spanish

 1983 brings another American LaFrance pumper, capable of pumping 1,750 gallons per minute to the city.
 1990 brings another new pumper to the city, only this time Pierce gets the contract for a 1,500 gallon per minute pumper but by now these trucks are an astounding $250,000.00.

 1994 brought another change to the way the department would function.
-Furnished with a small truck equipped with much necessary equipment our firefighters would assist the ambulance association on calls at industrial accidents and motor vehicle accidents, which is a seemingly never ending situation, with the increased population and traffic in the area and especially in Spanish Fork canyon.
+Furnished with a small truck equipped with much necessary equipment our firefighters would assist the ambulance association on calls at industrial accidents and motor vehicle accidents, which is a seemingly never-ending situation, with the increased population and traffic in the area and especially in Spanish Fork canyon.

-Summer, 1996 was a nice time for the firemen to move into their new and well overdue Public Safety Building, the old station build in 1934 was razed after the new station was occupied.
+Summer, 1996 was a nice time for the firemen to move into their new and well overdue Public Safety Building, the old station built in 1934 was razed after the new station was occupied.

-1997 was the year of the arrival of the city's first ladder truck which has a heavy duty ladder capable of reaching 75 feet and pumping 1,500 gallons per minute.
+1997 was the year of the arrival of the city's first ladder truck which has a heavy-duty ladder capable of reaching 75 feet and pumping 1,500 gallons per minute.
 The price, double that of the last pumpers, was $500,000.00.
 The truck rolled into town on mother's day which was quite fitting because the mayor was Spanish Forks first woman Mayor, that being Marie Huff.

-1998 saw the departments first female firefighter, Laurie Jarvis Purkey, a sister to two other current firemen and the daughter of a past fireman.
+1998 saw the department's first female firefighter, Laurie Jarvis Purkey, a sister to two other current firemen and the daughter of a past fireman.
 This brings us to today, where we are on the threshold of the new millennium, your guess is as good as mine as to what the future holds for the Spanish Fork Fire Department.

 It’s been my pleasure to share this overview and history of the Spanish Fork Fire Department with you and I hope it was as interesting to you folks as it has been for me to belong to our department for the past twenty eight years.